BIGBEASTISHANK/Platform-Shooter/readme.md

 # How to download game

 ## Steps
-- Clone this repo
-- Go to Game > Linux folder
-- Run `Basic Platformer 2d.x86_64` this file

-# OR RUN THIS COMMAND WHEN ON LINUX
+# RUN THIS COMMAND WHEN ON LINUX

 **if doing first time**
 ```sh